mynah22/Homelab-Guides/firstConfig.md

     ![](https://github.com/mynah22/Homelab-Guides/raw/main/screenshots/firstConfig/proliantRaidDelete1.jpg)

-    The RAID menu you just entered is used to tell the raid controller what to do with attached drives
+    The RAID menu you just entered is used to configure RAID controller on how it will handle attached physical disks

     We will define what physical drives make up the 'logical drives' (RAID arrays that the hypervisor will see as a single disk).

     *Be prepared to lose all data on a drive if you change it's RAID configuration*